jakobwamani/kamanyire/README.md

 Identify the raw materials
 Have a rawmaterials mixed
--subtract the quantities of each raw material inside the RMQ models Have a product created
+-subtract the quantities of each raw material inside the RMQ models -
+Have a product created

+Retrieve
+Done

+Update
+Done

+Delete
+Done

+Product sales
+A purchase price is noticed
+So i have sales for two things the products and raw materials, i will begin with products Am suspecting that i must have other two models one for product quantities and another for product pricing A selling price is determined
+A purhase price is subtracted from selling price
+A product is sold
+A profit is made

+November 6th 2021
+Am thinking of it this way , like so
+#### product quantites model
+-For saving the quantities of the products
+#### product retail price model
+-For saving retail prices of product
+#### Raw material retail price model
+-For saving the retail prices of raw materials
+#### Product sales model
+-For saving sales information
+#### Raw material sales model
+-For saving raw material sales information
 # Contributors

 Lutaro Ronnie